ESL skit for first and second conditionals - I'm bored!

-Here's a skit from my new book of ESL skits for teens.
-This skit drills first and second conditionals.
-Use it with any group size from one to fifteen teens.
-If you have a student one on one, just alternate lines.
+Here’s an ESL role-play for first and second conditionals from my book of ESL skits for teens.
+This skit drills first and second conditionals, and I’m bored.
+Use it with any group from one to fifteen teens; however, alternate lines if you have a student one on one.

 Group 1